keesiemeijer/insert-content/README.md

 <p>third top-level paragraph</p>
 ```

-Most funtions (or scripts) that are similar to this one would wrongly add your content inside the `<blockquote>` element.
+Most functions (or scripts) that are similar to this one would wrongly add your content inside the `<blockquote>` element.
-* Use the `top_level_p_only` parameter to include nested paragraphs as well.
+* Use the `top_level_p_only` argument to include nested paragraphs as well.

 ### Insert Position
-By default content is inserted in the middle of all paragraphs.
+By default content is inserted after the middle paragraph.
 In other words, if the HTML content contains four paragraphs it will be inserted after the second.
-* Use the `insert_after_p` parameter to insert content after a number of paragraphs instead of in the middle.
+* Use the `insert_after_p` argument to insert content after a number of paragraphs instead of in the middle.

 ### No Paragraphs Found
-The content you want to insert will be added to the end if no paragraphs were found to add content to.
+The content you want to insert will be added at the end if no paragraphs were found.
+Equally so, if you've set it to insert content after a set number of paragraphs, and not enough paragraphs were found, it's inserted after the last found paragraph.
-* Use the `insert_if_no_p` parameter to not append content if no paragraphs are found.
+* Use the `insert_if_no_p` argument to not append content if no (or not enough) paragraphs are found.

-### Parent HTML Element For Inserted Content
+### Inserted Content
 The inserted content will be wrapped in a HTML paragraph element `<p></p>` by default.
-* Use the `parent_element` parameter to wrap the inserted content in any other block-level HTML element.
+* Use the `parent_element` argument to wrap the inserted content in any other block-level HTML element.

 As a bonus the content you want to insert can contain HTML as well.

 **Note**: These functions are not intended for inserting content in full HTML pages (with a doctype, head and body).
 They are for inserting content after a number of paragraphs in a string containing HTML (with paragraphs), like blog post content.

 ## Usage
-Include the `insert-content.php` file in your project to make use of the `insert_content()` fuction.
+Include the `insert-content.php` file in your project to make use of the `insert_content()` function.

 ```php
 <?php echo keesiemeijer\Insert_Content\insert_content( $content, $insert_content, $args ); ?>